beta/large-file-test/README.md

 ## Install the git-lfs extension

 Find the download link for a binary distribution of your working platform from the [official website](https://git-lfs.github.com/).
-For OS X users with packing managers, simply use `brew install git-lfs` or `port install git-lfs`.
+For OS X users with package managers, simply use `brew install git-lfs` or `port install git-lfs`.

 After installing the extension, a first-time setup should be done with the command `git lfs install`.
 Probably there's some configuration magic for git-lfs to work with git automatically.